 Greer’s contract ran until 1927, when he left Paramount, to work in custom clothing and leave the black and white constraints of film.

-Greer opened Greer, Inc. in Los Angeles late in 1928 with a legendary star packed opening.
+Greer opened Greer, Inc. in Los Angeles late in 1928 with a legendary star-packed opening.
 He was the first major costume designer to take the leap of establishing his own couture house.
-He started with custom design, then added ready to wear along side it by 1947.
+He started with custom design, then added ready-to-wear alongside it by 1947.
 After that, his clothing was sold around the country and he was in the top tier of American ready-to-wear designers .
-Greer specialized in cocktail and dinner dresses that he specifically designed to look good seated at a table with stunning necklines.
+Greer specialized in cocktail and dinner dresses with stunning necklines that he specifically designed to look good seated at a table.
 His clientele continued to include film actresses, but he added society women and their daughters as the quality of his salon’s workmanship became apparent.
-Howard Greer continued to supply film costumes for studios without in house designers well into the 1950s.
+Howard Greer continued to supply film costumes for studios without in-house designers well into the 1950s.

 Representative Films: 1923 – 1953: The Ten Commandments (with Claire West) , The Spanish Dancer, Coquette, Hell’ s Angels, Christopher Strong, Bringing Up Baby, Merrily We Live ( with Irene) , Love Affair, My Favorite Wife, Lady on a Train, Spellbound, Holiday Affair, His Kind of Woman, The Las Vegas Story, The French Line.